lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/carRentalSystem/README.md

 Account is an abstract class that is used to store the account information of a person.
 This class has members like account ID, password, the status of an account, etc. There can be two types of accounts, i.e., customer and receptionist.
 The Customer class represents the customers who reserve the vehicle for themselves, while the Receptionist class represents the receptionist in the car rental system.
 Both of them can create any vehicle reservation and can cancel the reservation as well.

 ![img_2.png](img_2.png)

+R1: There can be two types of users in the car rental system, i.e., customers and receptionists.

 Driver